steevepay/riotjs-vite-setup/README.md

 ```bash
 npm run build
 ```
-Built file are located into the `dist` directory.
+Built files are located in the `dist` directory.
 To configure the build stage, you must edit the `vite.config.js` file.